quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MAY discard a connection ID for which retirement has been requested once an interval of no less than 3 PTO has elapsed since an acknowledgement is received for the NEW_CONNECTION_ID frame requesting that retirement.
-Subsequent incoming packets using that connection ID will elicit a response with the corresponding stateless reset token.
+Subsequent incoming packets using that connection ID could elicit a response with the corresponding stateless reset token.